 "If it had been used in previous years, it would not have prevented anyone from being injured.
 In fact, Diniz would have died".

-In the past few days, however, he had been shooting his mouth off at his new teammate, claiming that he is not fast enough.
-At the preservation he increased the dose by declaring:
+In the past few days, however, he had been very harsh on his new teammate, claiming that he is not fast enough.
+At the presentation, he reiterates:

 "So far Jenson has done nothing.
-It's his fourth year in the World Championship, if he doesn't wake up he's finished".
+It's his fourth year in the World Championship, if he doesn't wake up he's washed".

-Button, whom the fans have already named the most beautiful driver in Formula 1, cannot complain: he is rich, has a house in Monte-Carlo, a luxurious yacht.
+Button, whom the fans have already named the most beautiful driver of Formula 1, cannot complain: he is rich, has a house in Monte Carlo, a luxurious yacht.
 He replies, embarrassed, to Jacques:

-"I don't understand how he can judge, he doesn't know what car I was driving the last two seasons.
+"I don't understand how he can judge me, he doesn't know what car I was driving the last two seasons.
 We'll see, I'll try to change his mind".

 At BAR they are not afraid of the rivalry between the two drivers.